 \subsection{Object Category Learning and Recognition}

-For many robotics applications, it is crucial that the robot be able to learn and recognize objects based on a few training data~{\cite{Method01}}.
+~{In numerous robotics applications, it is crucial for the robot to learn and recognize objects based on a few training data~{\cite{Method01}}}.
 The problem becomes even more complicated when the robot must learn new categories online, while still maintaining the recognition performance on previously learned categories.
 Consider an example where a robot faces a new object while working in the environment.
 In such situations, the robot should be able to learn the new category on-site by observing a few examples of the object, without accessing the old training data and re-training from scratch.
-This point can be addressed trough lifelong learning, where, the number of categories increases over time based on the robot's observations and interactions with humans.
-We have tackled this problem by training a set of independent Instance Based Learning (IBL) models based on multiple representations.
+This point can be addressed ~{through} lifelong learning, where, the number of categories increases over time based on the robot's observations and interactions with humans. {We have tackled this problem by training a set of {\textit{independent}} Instance-Based Learning (IBL) models based on multiple representations.